EndPointCorp/end-point-blog/2017/04/13/the-mystery-of-disappearing-ssh-key.html.md

 endpoint@dmz.acme-anvils.com's password:
 ```

-As highlighted above, the problem is that my DSA key (the "ssh-dss key") was rejected by
+The problem is that my DSA key (the "ssh-dss key") was rejected by
 my ssh program.
 As we will see below, DSA keys are rejected by default in recent versions
 of the OpenSSH program.
 But why was I still able to login when not hopping through
 the middle server?
 The solution lays in the fact that when I use the ProxyCommand,